 Penny’s diagnosis changed our world.
 At first it was overwhelming because we had no idea what having food allergies really meant and we didn’t know how to handle them.
 What can she eat now?
 Dairy, peanuts and tree nuts seemed to be ingredients found in almost every food that we eat.
 Reading labels became everything.
 It was exhausting in the beginning, but nevertheless a necessity.
 It has taken hours of asking doctors, searching online, reading books and articles, and talking to other moms of children with food allergies to know what we know today.

-It was right after the winter break of 2014-2015 that Paulo started showing symptoms of a food allergy.
-After a hospital admission, in which doctors thought he had gastroenteritis and a few other doctor visits, he was diagnosed with an allergy to Milk- his reactions are gastrointestinal since he’s allergy is Non-IgE Mediated.
+It was right after the winter break of 2014 that Paulo started showing gastrointestinal symptoms when he consumed dairy products.
+After a hospital admission, in which doctors thought he had gastroenteritis and a few other doctor visits, he was diagnosed with an intolerance to dairy products.
 At this point, we know how to avoid dairy completely which has made his diagnosis easier to understand.

 Giving up dairy, peanuts & tree nuts wasn’t easy at first, but with hard work, patience and dedication we were able to achieve it.
 After that, our challenge lies in finding people around us that are understanding and empathetic.
 This lack of understanding comes, I believe, from a lack of awareness.
 After two years of Penny’s diagnosis, and searching for a local support group without success, the idea of creating this blog came to my husband’s mind.
 It is our intention to create more awareness through this blog.
 We intend to share news, recipes, recalls, organizations, other blogs, and many more resources concerning food allergies.